netham45/screamrouter/README.md

 ScreamRouter is a versatile audio routing and management system with a Python frontend/configuration layer and a C++ backend, designed for network audio streaming.
 It supports Scream and RTP audio sources, along with Scream receivers and web-based MP3 streamers.

-### What is Scream

-[Scream](https://github.com/duncanthrax/scream) is a virtual audio driver for Windows developed by Tom Kistner.
-It sends PCM data out over UDP in a low-latency fashion.

 ### Key Features of ScreamRouter

 #### Audio Routing and Configuration